StatCan/cae-eac/docs/en/DataBricks.md

 5. Test the connectivity to Azure Databricks by running **databricks-connect test** in a command prompt.
 If your Databricks cluster is not running when you start this test you will receive warning messages until it has started, which can take some time.

 ### Troubleshooting :
-1-If you are using databricks connect on windows and you get an error saying: *Cannot find winutils.exe* please refer to [this link](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/databricks-connect#cannot-find-winutilsexe-on-windows).
+- If you are using databricks connect on windows and you get an error saying: *Cannot find winutils.exe* please refer to [the Databricks documentation on the error](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/databricks-connect#cannot-find-winutilsexe-on-windows).

 ## Installing Libraries
 ### Databricks Cluster